elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 ```

 :::note
-If, we try to do this with the let declaration it will result in an error, because JavaScript does not allow “let” to have multiple variables of the same name.
+If we try to do this with the let declaration, it results in an error because JavaScript does not allow "let" to have multiple variables of the same name.
 :::

   </div>